-Islamic State still poses threat after death of al-Baghdadi
+Islamic State still poses a threat after al-Baghdadi’s death

 That means U.S. forces, perhaps in reduced numbers, will continue hunting and attacking key Islamic State targets, even as Trump says he’s committed to a 2016 campaign pledge to bring them home and end “endless wars” started under his predecessors.

-Trump earlier this month went from declaring a near-complete withdrawal of U.S. forces from Syria to deciding that some — perhaps several hundred — must stay to keep eastern Syria’s oil fields from falling back into the hands of the Islamic State.
+Trump earlier this month went from declaring a near-complete withdrawal of U.S. forces from Syria to deciding that some, perhaps several hundred, must stay to keep eastern Syria’s oil fields from falling back into the hands of the Islamic State.
 Trump also agreed to keep about 150 U.S. troops at a base in southern Syria.

-In announcing Sunday that al-Baghdadi had blown himself up after being cornered in a dead-end underground tunnel in Syria, Trump acknowledged that IS, which he often calls “100 percent” defeated, still has ambitions to make a comeback.
+In announcing on Sunday that al-Baghdadi had blown himself up after being cornered in a dead-end underground tunnel in Syria, Trump acknowledged that IS, which he often calls “100 percent” defeated, still has ambitions to make a comeback.
 The group is “very, very strongly looking to build it again,” he said.

 This, he said, explains why Baghdadi was in the Idlib province of northwestern Syria, an area largely controlled by a rival group — the al-Qaida-linked Hayat Tahrir al-Sham — although other jihadi groups sympathetic to Islamic State are also there.